 And burn me, O Lord, with a fiery zeal

 Of thee and thy house, which doth in eating heal.

 It appears as if Donne’s speaker receives an answer from God.
-He’s told that there won’t be a flood but instead there will be a fire.
+He’s told that there won’t be a flood but instead, there will be a fire.
 Everything “must be burnt,” cleansed, and made fresh.
 The speaker exclaims over the fact of the fire.
-He’s experiencing a mix of emotions which range from relief to fear.
+He’s experiencing a mix of emotions that range from relief to fear.